iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/A Better Proof for FISTA Convergence.md

 \end{aligned}\tag{$*\star$}
 $$

-unfortunately, at current step we won't be able to triger the montone property and sum it up like in the case without any momentum, instead, we need to consider new approach.
+unfortunately, at current step we won't be able to trigger the monotone property and sum it up like in the case without any momentum, instead, we need to consider new approach.

 ---
 ### **The Second Lemma: 2 Positive Sequences**